daniel-enqz/dotfiles/README.md

 ```

-> In here, we are installing all dependencies and pacakges from:
+> In here, we are installing all dependencies and pacakges from:<br>
 > 🍺 Brewfile: _(Cool packages such as: git, tmux, fzf, tldr, rbenv, navi, redis, wget)_ <br>
 > 🐍 Pip for Python <br>
 > 🧼 npm for node packages <br>